You can only visit Gramvousa Beach if you’re visiting the much more famous Balos beach and lagoon, a short distance down the Crete coast.

 The main reason to keep going to the top is the stupendous view you get from the castle ramparts.
 The view down over this most stunning of Crete beaches and its crystal-clear water is breathtaking.

 Gramvousa Castle reminded me of the Fortezza in Rethymno, in central Crete.
 The walls are long and substantial, but there’s a lot of empty space once you’re inside.
-The Castle was built by Venetian occupiers in the late 16th century to help control this area of the Mediterranean.
-It proved impregnable to attack by force.
-At one stage in the 19th century it was occupied by pirates, greatly increasing its kudos in my five-year-old son’s eyes.
+The Venetian fortress was built by occupiers in the late 16th century to help control western Crete and this area of the Mediterranean.

 I walked the length of the beach, out towards the 1960s shipwreck on the east corner.
 This short walk gives a great view back to the castle.
 I noticed a few of the bathers and swimmers walking quite cautiously because of rocks underfoot.
 This seemed to be more of an issue at the east end of the beach than it did at the west end.

 If you’re spending your Crete holidays in the west of the island, make visiting Gramvousa, Balos, and nearby Falassarna a top priority.
 If you have time, also explore further south, especially Elafonissi and Kedrodasos.
 A day trip there is one of the best things to do in Crete that you’ll ever find.
-They’re among the best places in Crete, Greece, the Mediterranean, Europe, even the world.
-Gramvousa is a jaw-droppingly beautiful place.
-Do whatever you can to get there.